 You were really thinking that it doesn’t matter how many rounds you have, if you miss with every one.
 Conversely, if you hit with every round you fire, one or two should do it, right?
 Well, maybe…

 Regarding misses, true dat.
 “When there’s lead in the air, there’s hope in the heart,” and Grossman’s “Bigger Bang Theory” notwithstanding, hits have more effect on the outcome than even near misses.
 Sharp couldn’t blame an inequity of training opportunities, as Sharp’s opponent had only purchased his AK and shotgun the day before.

 But it’s easy to sit behind this computer in this airconditioned room and talk about trigger manipulation.
-I’m not crouched behind my truck in freezing temperatures, being shot at by a madman with an AK and a shotgun and two pistols, who just pursued me across a parking lot as I half-hauled a wounded man.
+I’m not crouched behind my truck in freezing temperatures, being shot at by a madman with an AK and a shotgun and two pistols, who just pursued me across a parking lot as I half-hauled a wounded friend.
 We should all applaud Sharp for being the only one at the ABB plant (including the less “civilian” security guards) who shot back.
 I can only imagine Sharp’s despair after making the agonizing decision to leave Mabry, scrambling through fire to reach his truck alive, and taking some of the fight back to the killer, only to run out of ammo.

 By the way, after trading bullets with Sharp, the bad guy went in the building and shot himself, which is typical of active killers when they meet ANY resistance, however ineffective.
 They move on.

 I’m not advocating for more ammo so you can “spray ‘n’ pray.”
 Don’t plan on missing, but don’t expect to hit with every shot, either.
 It’s simply not likely that you will hit every time in the chaotic conditions of an actual–I mean, “average civilian”–gunfight.